-" outline how the theory of plate tectonics changed ideas about the structure of and changes in the Earth's surface
+" •outline how the theory of plate tectonics changed ideas about the structure of and changes in the Earth's surface

-" relate movement of the Earth's plates to convection currents and gravitational forces
+" •relate continental drift to convection currents and gravitational forces

-ACTIVITY AT PLATE BOUNDARIES 5.2
+ACTIVITY AT PRATE BOUNDARIES 5.2

 As the huge tectonic plates move across the surface of the Earth, they collide, grind past one another or slowly pull away from each other.
 This movement produces massive forces that result in earthquakes, volcanic eruptions and even the creation of new land surfaces.
 The type of interaction between the plates often determines the type of geological activity or landform.